draayushgarg/draayushgarg.github.io/_pages/experience.md

 - Lecture series (videos) on the "Introduction to Software Testing" are available [here](https://www.youtube.com/playlist?list=PL8NmkOh_MokYbFTRu6xzTJvLNAdOquGr9).
 The videos were uploaded to make lectures available to students during the COVID-19 lockdown period.

 **Conference Track Chair & Program Committee Member**
+- He is serving as the Program Committee Member (and Reviewer) at the [40th IEEE/ACM International Conference on Automated Software Engineering (ASE) 2025](https://conf.researchr.org/home/ase-2025), [The New Ideas and Emerging Results (NIER) Track](https://conf.researchr.org/track/ase-2025/ase-2025-nier-track).
-- Aayush is co-chairing the [Learnings/Reflections of Evaluation and Assessment projects in Software Engineering](https://conf.researchr.org/track/ease-2025/ease-2025-learnings-reflections-of-evaluation-and-assessment-projects-in-software-engineering) track at the [29th International Conference on Evaluation and Assessment in Software Engineering (EASE) 2025](https://conf.researchr.org/home/ease-2025).
+- Aayush is serving as the **Co-Chair** of the [Learnings/Reflections of Evaluation and Assessment projects in Software Engineering](https://conf.researchr.org/track/ease-2025/ease-2025-learnings-reflections-of-evaluation-and-assessment-projects-in-software-engineering) track at the [29th International Conference on Evaluation and Assessment in Software Engineering (EASE) 2025](https://conf.researchr.org/home/ease-2025).
 - He is also serving as the Program Committee Member (and Reviewer) at the [34th International Symposium on Software Testing and Analysis (ISSTA 2025)](https://conf.researchr.org/home/issta-2025), [Tool Demonstrations track](https://conf.researchr.org/track/issta-2025/issta-2025-tool-demonstrations).
 - He served as the Program Committee Member (and Reviewer) at the [39th IEEE/ACM International Conference on Automated Software Engineering (ASE) 2024](https://conf.researchr.org/home/ase-2024), [The New Ideas and Emerging Results (NIER) Track](https://conf.researchr.org/track/ase-2024/ase-2024-nier-track).
 - He was also a member of the Program Committee (and Reviewer) at the [17th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2024](https://conf.researchr.org/home/icst-2024) co-located [Mutation 2024](https://conf.researchr.org/home/icst-2024/mutation-2024).